Commacad AI Responsible Academic Use Policy

 - Copy AI-generated text directly into your literature review, results, or discussion

-- Use AI to write original sections that must reflect your own reasoning
+- Use AI to write original sections that must reflect your own reasoning and analysis

 - Treat AI output as a final document — always treat it as a draft to be substantially revised

-- Use AI to generate empirical data, analysis results, or research conclusions
+- Use AI to generate empirical data, analysis results, or research conclusions on your behalf

 Frequently Asked Questions